StoneStepsInc/expat-nuget/README.md

 package for projects with configurations other than `Debug` and `Release`.

-Expat can be built either with narrow character support or wide character support, but not both.
-This package is built with the former and cannot parse XML documents mainatined in wchar_t buffers.
+Expat libraries in this package are built with narrow character support only and cannot parse XML documents maintained as wide character strings.

 See `StoneSteps.Expat.VS2022.Static.props` and
 `StoneSteps.Expat.VS2022.Static.targets`